Hemolytic Anemia in Children

 Hemolytic anemia has 2 types of causes:

 - Intrinsic.
 This is when the destruction of red blood cells is due to a flaw within the red blood cells.
 This type is often inherited.
-It includes sickle cell anemia, thalassemia, or erythrocytosis.
+It includes sickle cell anemia, thalassemia, or abnormal enzymes in the red blood cells.
 These conditions produce red blood cells that don't live as long as normal red blood cells.

 Extrinsic.
 This is when the destruction of red blood cells is from a